 NLU Delhi is the only participating institute under AILET.
 On the other hand, the CLAT score is taken into consideration by 26 NLUs spread across the country.
 The CLAT score is also considered by several other law institutes in India for admission to their law programs.
 These include, among others:

-The table below lists the differences and similarities between AILET and CLAT patterns.
+The table below lists the differences and similarities between AILET and CLAT 2025 exam pattern.

 Subject |